Remembering Pat Tillman 15 Years After His Death

 — Sports Illustrated (@SInow) April 22, 2019

-Tillman died after he was shot three times in the head, as part of what was apparently a misunderstanding when his platoon separated into two groups, and Tillman’s half of the platoon was mistaken for the Taliban forces.
+Tillman died after he was shot three times in the head as part of what was apparently a misunderstanding when his platoon separated into two groups, and Tillman’s half of the platoon was mistaken for Taliban forces.

 Tillman’s brother, Kevin, later testified before Congress that the family had been “used as props in a Pentagon public relations exercise,” The San Jose Mercury News reported at the time.

-In addition, per The Intercept, Tillman was an opponent of both the Bush/Cheney Administration and the Iraq War, and was an avid reader of the antiwar academic Noam Chomsky.
+In addition, per The Intercept, Tillman was an opponent of both the Bush/Cheney administration and the Iraq War.
+He was an avid reader of the anti-war academic Noam Chomsky.

-“Sports embodied many of the qualities I deem meaningful,” Tillman said in a 2002 interview, shortly after he enlisted, per Biography.com.
+“Sports embodied many of the qualities I deem meaningful,” Tillman said in a 2002 interview, shortly after he enlisted, per Biography.
 “However, these last few years, and especially after recent events, I’ve come to appreciate just how shallow and insignificant my role is… It’s no longer important.”

-A statue of Tillman stands outside the Arizona Cardinals’ home stadium in Glendale, Ariz.
+A statue of Tillman stands outside the Arizona Cardinals’ home stadium in Glendale, Arizona.